-Scientific justification ToR b) Review the role of local stakeholder inclusion and local ownership in the aquaculture production chain Site-selection for aquaculture production sites tends to draw lines on maps and within communities by creating limited access permits and complex management structures.
+Site-selection for aquaculture production sites tends to draw lines on maps and within communities by creating limited access permits and complex management structures.
 More often than not, local communities have little political representation with only marginal links to key decision-makers.
 However, these constructions are contested and negotiated by coastal communities, whose actors developed their own diverse coastal spaces, according to their social practices, economic activities, and environmental perceptions, leading to a much more fragmented coast.
 Drawing on the experiences made with shellfish cultivation in several places within the ICES scope, unresolved issues of ownership in terms of process, and which stakeholders are involved in the consent procedure and their relative influence appear to crucial.
 Issues of the access to, and ownership and distribution of the resources are cases where the appropriators of the marine and coastal resources are not being involved in decision making For instance, social dimensions of shellfish cultivation operations, e.g. emotional ownership of the sea/coastal area by the local residents/stakeholders and the social values that drive these ownerships are difficult to capture.
 However, precisely these stakeholders and their supporting values are not included in the decision-making process.
-Next it remains difficult to keep all stakeholders in agreement on the matter-the "contracting costs" (the cost, not necessarily in money, of getting a group of people to agree on an issue) that make it so difficult to enact major institutional change that affects aquaculture production.
+Next it remains difficult to keep all stakeholders in agreement on the matter-the transaction costs (the cost, not necessarily in money, of getting a group of people to agree on an issue) that make it so difficult to enact major institutional change that affects aquaculture production.
 Especially in the light of the "industrialisation of the oceans", the balancing of interests of internationally acting aquaculture companies and local effects of these needs to be addressed.

-ToR c) Address how the socio-economic framing conditions in different countries/regions affect trends in the intensity, methodology, acceptance, structure and type of aquaculture.
+Term of Reference c) Identify how social, economic, governance and environmental framing conditions influence aquaculture development

 To address the social transformations caused by the new technological innovations that competes, and threatens to replace, a capture fishery imbued with history and mythology about traditional practices is a major challenge that science if facing today.
 If aquaculture is to play a vital role in the well-being of coastal communities, it must be better integrated into social life.
 Hereby aquaculture farms (and their value chain) or aquaculture zones which are the areas where these enterprises operate must be distinguished, as well as whether the aquaculture operation is intensive, semi-intensive, extensive or multi-trophic.
 Many aquaculture assessments focus primarily on the impacts of the activity without enough consideration of the framing conditions that are driving those impacts or that influence how the impacts are managed.
 More often than not, aquaculture productions and their assessment can be outright failures due to a lack of stakeholder participation, acceptance and/or understanding of social influences on ecosystems and of ecosystems on humans and society.
 Understanding the local context (social, political, environmental, economic) is critical to the effective evaluation and management of aquaculture scenarios.
-This is especially pertinent with respect to socioeconomic framing conditions which are often overlooked in scientific studies.
+This is especially pertinent with respect to socio-economic framing conditions which are often overlooked in scientific studies.
 It is recommended to develop/review a methodological framework and tools for the assessment of socio-economic framing conditions.
 Potentially amenable tools include Rapid Rural Appraisal (RRA), Sustainable Livelihoods Approach (SLA) and New Institutional Economics (NIE).
 The SGSA recommends that future research related to aquaculture should place more emphasis on these dimensions.